zicklag/docs-1/self-hosted/upgrades-migrations.md

 ## Automated Script

-We created a (community maintained) script, that will automatically copy over the schema, content, files, users, and roles from an existing v8 instance to a new v9 instance.
-This is the most hands-off approach to moving from a v8 to a v9 instance, and is the recommended way of migrating your v8 instance.
+We created a (community maintained) script, that will automatically copy over the schema, content, files, users, and roles from an existing v8 instance to a new v8 instance.
+This is the most hands-off approach to moving from a v8 to a version v9 instance, and is the recommended way of migrating your v8 instance.

 ::: tip